christiano84/fizz-buzz-exercise/README.md

-FizzBuzz exercise from the bottom of this chapter in the book Eloquent Javascript.
+This is the FizzBuzz exercise from the bottom of the 2nd chapter in the book Eloquent Javascript.

 Check my solution by looking at the console of your browser here: